ShabbirK/Bank-Management/README.md

 # Bank Management
 This is my first class project, in fact my first programming project.
 I made it using **C** in Fall 2015 for *CSE 115 (Programming Language I)* at NSU.

-It is a command line bank account management software.
+It is a console bank account management application.
 It depends on two **.txt** files-

 **1. eligible.txt:** This file contains information about the people who can use the software.